Vascular Plants

 Slender wintergreen (Gaultheria ovatifolia)

-Distribution: Chiefly in the Olympics and Cascades mountains in Washington, but also in the northeastern part of the State; British Columbia south to California, east to Idaho and Montana.
+Distribution: Occurring on both sides of the Cascades crest; British Columbia to California, east to Idaho and Montana.

 Habitat: Forested areas from fairly dry Ponderosa pine to subalpine bogs.